Skipton Building Society: The Modern Era

 The Skipton gradually changed its emphasis from agencies to branches and, augmented by the acquisition of the Ribblesdale Permanent in 1966 and the Bury in 1974, assets grew substantially.
 By 1974 they had reached £100m. and then £150m. three years later.
 In 1978, a five-storey extension to the rear of the High Street Head Office is built, to house over 200 staff.
 It occupies part of the site where the first office opened in 1853 (in Providence Place).
 The society now has 88 branches and 75 agencies throughout the UK, holding more than 125,000 accounts.
 The Bailey, the Society's modern new premises on Harrogate Road, Skipton was built in 1990.

 John Goodfellow was appointed chief executive in 1991 and on his retirement in 2008, was described as “the architect of the Society’s diversification which has differentiated Skipton from other societies”.
 The most successful purchase, and one of the few to survive, was the estate agents Connells Group, bought in 1996.
 Continued physical expansion of the traditional mortgage business, combined with inflation, took group assets up to £13.6 billion from 85 society branches and 472 estate agency branches.

-Co-incidentally, Goodfellow’s departure in 2008 was the year of the credit crunch.
+Coincidentally, Goodfellow's departure in 2008 was the year of the credit crunch.
 Profits fell from £164m. to £22m. and it was only the strength of Connells’ trading that kept the group total positive.
-However, Skipton’s financial base remained strong and it was able to rescue the Scarborough Building Society in 2009 and the Chesham Building Society (then the oldest society in existence) in 2010; by the following year the Skipton had over 100 branches.
+However, Skipton's financial base remained strong and it was able to rescue the Scarborough Building Society in 2009 and the Chesham Building Society (then the oldest society in existence) in 2010; by the following year the Skipton had over 100 branches.
 By 2014 assets were growing again but strategy had changed.
 The structure was simplified, subsidiaries were sold and the Skipton was now based on its core mortgage business with support from Connells.
-Assets grew from £16 billion in 2014 to £28 billion in 2020: Skipton was firmly established as the UK’s fourth largest building society.
+Assets grew from £16 billion in 2014 to £28 billion in 2020: Skipton was firmly established as the UK's fourth largest building society.